 Rename AD Group & Change Names of Active Directory Groups

 Any admin who wants to rename the AD group may think a lot about where to start.
-Groups govern many important aspects of an Active Directory such as policy assignment.
-Moreover, they can act as a miniature Organization unit so Group name change is quite a significant event.
+Groups govern many important aspects of an Active Directory, such as policy assignment.
+Moreover, they can act as a miniature organizational unit, so a Group name change is quite a significant event.

-Why A Change Group Name in the Active Directory?
+Why Change the Group Name in the Active Directory?

 Reasons why groups may be renamed are as follows: